 What is the IFTA and what does it mean to you as a carrier?
 The IFTA was created to improve the administration of fuel use taxes.
 Participating members, known as jurisdictions, are responsible for collecting and distributing the taxes for each licensee.
 This guarantees a more efficient method of reporting and paying quarterly taxes for carriers.
+So, who needs an IFTA sticker and license?
 You need an IFTA Nebraska license if you must meet the following qualifications:

 - Your business is based in Nebraska, and all operational controls and records are maintained and can be made available in the state.

 - You operate a qualified motor vehicle and accrue miles in Nebraska and at least one other member jurisdiction.